Misconceptions Around Hormone Replacement Therapy

 Why Is This Happening?

-• The AARP article quotes Philip M. Sarrel, professor emeritus of obstetrics, gynecology and reproductive services, and psychiatry at the Yale School of Medicine “Doctors are not helpful.
+• The AARP article quotes Philip M. Sarrel, Professor Emeritus of Obstetrics, Gynecology and Reproductive Services, and Psychiatry at the Yale School of Medicine “Doctors are not helpful.
 They haven’t had training, and they’re not up to date.”

 What Are The Misconceptions Surrounding HRT?

-The Women’s Health Initiative (WHI) was a multi-state study that looked into ways to keep postmenopausal women from acquiring heart disease, breast and colorectal cancer, and osteoporosis.
-The WHI study gave birth to the now widely believed – but false – belief that all hormone replacement therapy raises the risk of cardiovascular events and breast cancer.
+This led to the now widely publicized – but false – belief that all hormone replacement therapy raises the risk of cardiovascular events and breast cancer.
 According to participants in the study, the early findings associating hormone replacement treatment (HRT) to breast cancer and heart attacks were deceptive.
+We now know the way the study was designed, the age of the women in the study and the kinds of hormones used played a role in those negative findings.

-According to a leading researcher for the WHI project, “good science became corrupted and eventually caused substantial and ongoing harm to women for whom proper and useful therapy was either terminated or never began.”
-The WHI study consisted of two research arms with two different outcomes, which have been extensively misunderstood.
-In one part of the study, women were given both horse estrogen (Premarin) and synthetic progestin (Provera), while in the other, just equine estrogen was used (Premarin).
-Surprisingly, the estrogen-only part of the study found no statistically significant increase in the risk of breast cancer.
-Despite the use of a stronger, significantly more estrogenic medicine, the incidence of breast cancer remained the same.
-In contrast, the study’s arm that took equine estrogen (Premarin) and progestin (Provera) reported a modest increase in breast cancer risk over time.
+The WHI study consisted of two research arms and women in each had two very different outcomes, which have been extensively misunderstood.
+In one part of the study, women were given both horse estrogen pills (Premarin) and synthetic progestin (Provera), while in the other, just equine estrogen was used (Premarin).
+The women in the estrogen-only part of the study found no statistically significant increase in the risk of breast cancer.
+In fact, despite the use of a stronger, significantly more estrogenic medicine, the incidence of breast cancer decreased for these women compared to the control group.6 They also saw lower risk of Alzheimer's disease, osteoporosis and cardiovascular disease - but these benefits didn't get much publicity.

 While the study’s objectives were noble, subsequent media coverage, news disinformation, and medical community misinterpretation of the study’s findings planted anxieties and suspicions about hormone replacement that have persisted to this day.
 Fear and sensationalism triumphed over science, and, for both doctors and patients, hormone replacement therapy became a source of anxiety.